Coledale horseshoe: The Rounds

-The most obvious other variant is to take the outer southern ridge over Scar Crags and Causey Pike rather than the inner ridge over Outerside and Barrow, with the stretch from Eel Crag to Causey Pike considered by Wainwright as “a grand ridge walk...an excellent ridge-walk”. which figured among his top ten ridge walks.
+The most obvious other variant is to take the outer southern ridge over Scar Crags and Causey Pike rather than the inner ridge over Outerside and Barrow, with the stretch from Eel Crag to Causey Pike considered by Wainwright as "a grand ridge walk...an excellent ridge-walk". which figured among his top ten ridge walks.
 Walkers may combine the two southern ridges by connecting between Causey Pike and Outerside over High Moss.
-Additionally, either or both of the peaks of Wandope and Grassmoor can be visited between Eel Crag and Coledale Hause for an extended walk.
+Additionally, either or both of the peaks of Wandope and Grasmoor can be visited between Eel Crag and Coledale Hause for an extended walk.